 About the Centers of Excellence

-Alcohol and Drug Abuse Center
+Alcohol and Drug Abuse Center of Excellence (ADACE)

 The goal of the Cardiovascular Center is to improve the understanding and management of cardiovascular diseases by developing a multidisciplinary approach that integrates close, collaborative efforts among programs in basic and clinical research, clinical management, prevention, and epidemiologic and genetic studies.

 The mission of the Center is to contribute to the creation of an environment of high standards, where investigations on the nervous system and the diseases that affect it are conducted.
 To this end, the identification and recruitment of outstanding faculty to build a critical mass of expertise is already a tangible asset.

 The mission of the Stanley S. Scott Cancer Center is to promote education and conduct research in the diagnosis, detection and treatment of cancer, while pursuing a National Cancer Institute (NCI) designation.The Stanley S. Scott Cancer Center (SSSCC) is a multidisciplinary organization whose researchers and clinicians apply a range of expertise to cancer research, education, and patient care.
 Our investigators are dedicated to furthering research on the pathogenesis, prevention, treatment, and eventual eradication of cancer.

 Augment the contribution of genetics to clinical medicine and biotechnology, clinical genetic services, training and education in genetics augment the contribution of genetics to clinical medicine and biotechnology, and more.